-Table 4-1: Existing Mitigation Capabilities Stratogy Capability Description Hazard Effectiveness/ Strategy Туре Description пагаги Improvements Flood Hazard District Zoning Bylaw Requires that the following be kept to a minimum: cut and fill, number of large trees removed, area of wetland vegetation displaced, increase of storm water flow from the site and soil erosion.
+Table 4-1: Existing Mitigation Capabilities Strategy Capability Type Description Hazard Effectiveness/ Improvements Flood Hazard District Zoning Bylaw Requires that the following be kept to a minimum: cut and fill, number of large trees removed, area of wetland vegetation displaced, increase of storm water flow from the site and soil erosion.
 Purpose includes to preserve natural flood control characteristics and flood storage capacity of the flood plain and to preserve and maintain the ground water table and water recharge areas within the flood plain Flooding Somewhat effective for minimizing impacts of development on flood levels within flood plain and minimizing impacts of development to surface waters in town.
 Improvement Section 4000 Subdivision Rules and Regulations Improvement Section (4000) requires: Disturbance of existing vegetation, the number of mature trees cut, extent of waterways altered, erosion and siltation, and flood damage all be minimized; Stormwater management standards that include a Flood Hazard District; All utility lines to be below ground; Driveway entrances slope towards roadway.
 Flooding Somewhat effective for controlling impacts from stormwater runoff.
 Consider implementing standards to require temporary and permanent erosion control measures for streams and surface water bodies.
-Leverett Open Space and Recreation Plan Plan Inventories natural resources and identifies land protection priorities in the Town Flooding Landslides Wildfire Drought Invasive Effective in identifying sensitive resource areas, including floodplains.
+Town of Leverett Open Space and Recreation Plan Plan Inventories natural features and promotes natural resource preservation in the town, including areas in the Flooding Effective in identifying sensitive resource areas, including floodplains.
+The plan was recently updated